Updated March 18, 2021

 Cheltenham Parade & Torrens Road, St Clair

-The St Clair Dog Park is part of the new development- thanks guys!
-It is a single park, but nicely landscaped to make best use of parkland near a noisy intersection.
+The St Clair Dog Park is part of a new development.
+It is a small single park, but nicely landscaped to make best use of parkland near a noisy intersection.

 Taperoo: Roy Marten Reserve